 Sponsored by Live Life Well Consulting, LLC

 Are you gearing up for the holiday season?
 Is your calendar starting to have less and less available white space on it?
 It’s the nature of this time of year — constant motion.
+Or is it the day of the holiday and you’re feeling overwhelmed?
 We’re going here and there and scrambling to be on time and remember everything we’ve signed up to be a part of this season.
 If I had to think of one time of year that would best describe the opposite of stillness, it would be now.